interplaynetary/free-association/src/lib/commons/v5/free-association.md

 ### How Needs Decrease

+**Important Distinction:**
+- **Declared-Need** = What you state you currently need (can be updated any time)
+- **Remaining-Need** = Declared-Need - Total-Already-Received
+- **The Update Law** = How the system suggests updating your declaration after receiving allocations

-**Your-Need-at-Next-Step** = maximum(0, Your-Current-Need - Total-You-Received)
+**Your-Remaining-Need** = maximum(0, Your-Declared-Need - Total-You-Received)

 **In plain English:**
-- Whatever you receive reduces your need
+- Whatever you receive reduces your remaining need
-- Your need can never go below zero
+- Your remaining need can never go below zero
-- You never accumulate beyond your stated need
+- You never accumulate beyond your declared need

-**Example:**
+**Example (assuming unchanged declaration):**
-- You need 50 meals
+- You declare you need 50 meals
-- You receive 30 meals today
+- You receive 30 meals in iteration 1
-- Tomorrow you need: maximum(0, 50 - 30) = 20 meals
+- Your remaining need: maximum(0, 50 - 30) = 20 meals
+- If you don't change your declaration, next iteration you declare: 20 meals
-- Next day you receive 25 meals
+- You receive 25 meals in iteration 2
-- Day after you need: maximum(0, 20 - 25) = 0 meals (you're satisfied)
+- Your remaining need: maximum(0, 20 - 25) = 0 meals (you're satisfied)

+**What if your declared need changes?**

+You can update your declaration at any time (new circumstances, changing situation):
+- Initially declared: 40 meals
+- Received: 30 meals
+- Remaining: 10 meals
+- But then circumstances change, you now declare: 60 meals
+- New remaining need: 60 - 30 = 30 meals (accounting for what you already received)

+**The update law assumes unchanged declarations between iterations.** In practice:
+- The system suggests: New-Declaration = Old-Declaration - Received
+- But you can override this with any new declaration
+- Your `fulfilled_amount` tracks total received regardless of declaration changes

 **Multi-Dimensional:**
 Each type of need updates independently:
-- Food-Need(tomorrow) = Food-Need(today) - Food-Received(today)
+- Food-Remaining-Need = Food-Declared-Need - Food-Total-Received
-- Healthcare-Need(tomorrow) = Healthcare-Need(today) - Healthcare-Received(today)
+- Healthcare-Remaining-Need = Healthcare-Declared-Need - Healthcare-Total-Received
 - etc.

 ---

 ## Part V: Why This Works (The Math in Plain Language)

-### Proof 1: Needs Always Decrease (The System Never Makes Things Worse)
+### Proof 1: Remaining Needs Always Decrease (The System Never Makes Things Worse)

-**The Key Insight:** Since allocations are always capped at your need, receiving help always makes your situation better or stays the same, never worse.
+**The Key Insight:** Since allocations are always capped at your declared need, receiving help always makes your situation better or stays the same, never worse.

 **Formally:**
-- Before allocation: You need X
+- Before allocation: You have declared need X
-- After allocation: You need (X - amount-received), which is less than or equal to X
+- After allocation: Your remaining need is (X - amount-received), which is less than or equal to X
-- Over the whole network: Total-Needs-Tomorrow ≤ Total-Needs-Today
+- Over the whole network (assuming no arbitrary declaration increases): Total-Remaining-Needs-Tomorrow ≤ Total-Remaining-Needs-Today

-**This is called "contraction"** - the system always moves toward zero needs.
+**This is called "contraction"** - the system always moves toward zero remaining needs.

+**Note:** This assumes people declare what they actually need.
+If someone declares they need 100 meals when they only need 10, the system will still allocate based on mutual recognition and declared amounts, but this would be false declaration (covered in the Truth section).

 ### Proof 2: Complete Satisfaction is Guaranteed (If Capacity is Sufficient)

 **The Fixed-Point Argument:**

 Imagine the system reaches a point where it's stable (a "fixed point").
-At this stable point, your needs aren't changing anymore.
+At this stable point, your remaining needs aren't changing anymore, and you're not changing your declarations.

-If Your-Need-Tomorrow = Your-Need-Today, then:
+If Your-Remaining-Need-Tomorrow = Your-Remaining-Need-Today (with unchanged declaration), then:
-- Your-Need-Today = Your-Need-Today - Allocations-You-Received
+- Your-Remaining-Need-Today = Your-Remaining-Need-Today - Allocations-You-Received
 - This means: Allocations-You-Received = 0

-**But wait!** If you still have a need (Your-Need > 0) AND there's capacity in the network AND people recognize you, then you MUST receive some allocation (can't be zero).
+**But wait!** If you still have a remaining need (Remaining-Need > 0) AND there's capacity in the network AND people recognize you, then you MUST receive some allocation (can't be zero).

-**Contradiction!** The only way the fixed point works is if Your-Need = 0.
+**Contradiction!** The only way the fixed point works is if Your-Remaining-Need = 0.

-**Therefore:** If there's enough capacity in the system, everyone's needs converge to zero.
+**Therefore:** If there's enough capacity in the system, everyone's remaining needs converge to zero.

 **In each dimension independently:** This proof works for food, healthcare, housing, etc. separately.
-Each type of need converges to zero at its own rate.
+Each type of remaining need converges to zero at its own rate.

+### What Happens Under Insufficient Capacity?

+The proof above requires sufficient capacity.
+What happens when capacity < total needs?

+**The Equilibrium Under Scarcity:**

+When total available capacity is less than total needs, the system still converges — but to a non-zero fixed point.

+**At this equilibrium:**
+- Need(tomorrow) = Need(today) for all participants
+- This means: Received = 0 (no change in needs)
+- But Received = 0 not because Need = 0, but because all available capacity is already allocated

+**Example:**
+- Total capacity: 100 meals/day
+- Total need: 150 meals/day
+- System converges: 100 meals distributed according to mutual recognition shares
+- Persistent unmet need: 50 meals/day

+**Who Bears the Burden:**

+Under scarcity, allocation follows mutual recognition shares:
+- Those with stronger recognition networks receive proportionally more
+- Those with weak or zero mutual recognition receive less or nothing
+- Tier 2 recipients (one-way recognition) receive nothing if all capacity goes to Tier 1

+**Critical Differences from Markets and States:**

+**Unlike Markets:**
+- No accumulation: can't receive more than need, can't stockpile
+- No price speculation: allocation stays needs-based
+- No profit from scarcity: providers can't enrich themselves by maintaining scarcity
+- Scarcity is transparent: exact shortfall is measurable

+**Unlike State Systems:**
+- No bureaucratic hierarchy determining allocation
+- Recognition is non-transferable: can't inherit, buy, or sell access
+- Recognition is dynamically adjustable: relationships can change
+- Allocation logic is peer-to-peer and transparent

+**The Risk of Recognition-Based Stratification:**

+There is a genuine risk: those with weak recognition networks face persistent unmet needs, which could prevent them from contributing, leading to further isolation.

+**Three Responses to Scarcity:**

+1. **Tier 2 Generosity**: Those whose mutual needs are met allocate surplus capacity to those with weaker recognition, creating pathways for new relationships

+2. **Recognition Adjustment**: Participants can increase recognition of persistently unmet individuals, especially if they value potential contributions

+3. **Capacity Increase**: Most important—scarcity is visible and measurable, creating collective incentive to increase production, bring in new providers, or improve efficiency

+**Strategic Recognition Under Scarcity:**

+**The tension**: If capacity is scarce, why recognize more people (diluting your own share)?

+**The game theory**: Recognition is mutual.
+You cannot force others to recognize you.
+If you concentrate recognition narrowly, you gain high mutual recognition with few people—but you're vulnerable if they can't meet all your needs or your needs are diverse.
+If you spread recognition widely, you build a broader network with lower mutual recognition per person but more sources.

+**Mathematical Properties Under Scarcity:**

+1. **Contraction still holds**: Total-Needs(tomorrow) ≤ Total-Needs(today)
+2. **Convergence still happens**: System reaches fixed point in seconds
+3. **No accumulation**: Formula caps at need regardless of capacity level
+4. **Transparency**: Exact shortfall visible: (Total-Needs - Total-Capacity)
+5. **No artificial scarcity**: No incentive to restrict capacity for profit

+**The Bottom Line:**

+The system doesn't magically solve scarcity.
+If there are 100 meals and 150 people need food, 50 meals of need remain unmet.

+But it does three things differently:
+1. **Prevents accumulation**: No hoarding, no wealth from scarcity
+2. **Makes scarcity transparent**: Shows exactly how much capacity is needed
+3. **Creates incentives to increase capacity**: Persistent unmet needs are visible to all, no profit motive to maintain them

+The system is honest about its limitations: it makes allocation fair and transparent, but it cannot create resources that don't exist.

 ### Proof 3: Convergence is Exponential (It Happens Fast)